euzu/m3u-filter/docker/README.md

 docker build --rm -f docker/Dockerfile -t m3u-filter --target scratch-final --build-arg RUST_TARGET=x86_64-apple-darwin .
 ```
-PS: If you build `alpine-final` target be aware of the path prefix: `/app`
+Both targets have the path prefix: `/app`

 This will build the complete project and create a docker image.